 Invoice form settings

-In Sage One, you can change the defaults that appear on your invoices.
-You can change the way in which they’re numbered and also add in any terms and conditions and notes you want your customers to see.
-To view your defaults:
+You can change the defaults that appear on your invoices.
+For example, you can change the way in which they are numbered and also add in any terms and conditions and notes you want your customers to see.